bluce2018/WinAutoDeploy/README.md

 # WinAutoDeploy

-This is a set of scripts that deploy a WIM image and install drivers from known sets.
+A set of scripts that deploy a WIM image and install drivers from known driver packs